efokschaner/draft-fokschaner-htjp/README.md

-# RFC on the Hypertext Jeopardy Protocol
+# Source for RFC 8565 Hypertext Jeopardy Protocol (HTJP/1.0)
+This repo is the markdown and build pipeline for the RFC.
+Minor caution, the published RFC has edits not yet propagatged back to this source.

 ## Building on Windows